Perth (North) - Highgate

 The level of residential development activity in Perth (North) - Highgate was found to be higher than 90% of real estate markets across the country

 Perth (North) - Highgate has seen approximately 51 new homes approved annually.
-Development approval data from the ABS shows 259 dwellings were approved over the past five financial years, from FY-21 to FY-25.
-So far in FY-26, 65 dwellings have been recorded.
-On average, about 5.9 people moved to the area each year for every dwelling built during these five financial years.
+Over the past five financial years, from FY-21 to FY-25, around 259 homes were approved, with another 67 approved so far in FY-26.
+On average, about 5.9 people moved to the area each year for every dwelling built during this period.

-Recent construction comprises 10.0% detached dwellings and 90.0% townhouses or apartments, reflecting a trend towards denser development that caters to downsizers, investors, and entry-level buyers.
-The area has approximately 628 people per dwelling approval, indicating an established market.
-By 2041, Perth (North) - Highgate is projected to grow by 3,649 residents.
-At current development rates, housing supply may struggle to keep pace with population growth, potentially exacerbating buyer competition and supporting price increases.
+However, it ranks among the 77th percentile of areas assessed nationally for development activity.
+Recent construction comprises 10% detached dwellings and 90% townhouses or apartments, indicating a trend towards denser development that caters to downsizers, investors, and entry-level buyers.
+The area has approximately 628 people per dwelling approval, demonstrating an established market.
+Population forecasts project Highgate will gain around 3,651 residents by 2041.
+If current development rates continue, housing supply may struggle to keep pace with population growth, potentially intensifying buyer competition and supporting price increases.

 Frequently Asked Questions - Development